Every other month DMRF Canada publishes Going Forward; our bi-monthly e-newsletter.

 What's Making News

 The Jackson Mooney Dystonia Patient Grant was established to provide financial assistance of up to $5,000.00 for Canadian residents who are living with dystonia, in financial need and committed to enhancing their current situation through furthering their education.
+You can read about Jackson Mooney's experience with dystonia here.
 To qualify for this grant, an individual must:

 • Have been diagnosed by a medical professional as having dystonia;